pnnl/tesp/ercot/case8/dsostub/README.md

  - *clean.sh*; removes generated input and output files
  - *dso8.yaml*; FNCS subscriptions for the DSO emulator, matches the ../fncsTSO.py publications
  - *ercot_8.json*; bulk system model, copied from .. and then edited
- - *fncsDSO.py*; reads ercot_8.json and tso8stub.yaml to run the bulk system simulation in PYPOWER, a customization of fncsPYPOWER in tesp_support
+ - *fncsDSO.py*; reads ercot_8.json and dso8.yaml to run the DSO emulator, publishing bids and actual loads at each bus, as if these came from GridLAB-D and substation agent federates
  - *kill5570.sh*; helper script to kill all FNCS processes
  - *plot_stub.py*; customization of process_pypower for the ERCOT model
  - *runstub.sh*; runs the bulk system (../fncsTSO.py) and a DSO emulator (fncsDSO.py)
- - *tso8stub.yaml*; FNCS subscriptions for the bulk_system, customized for fncsDSO.py publications
+ - *tso8stub.yaml*; FNCS subscriptions for the bulk_system, customized for fncsDSO.py publications, which have different FNCS simulator names than in the fully-federated case

 Directory of generated output files (note: metadata is embedded in the json files):